-According to the best of the Board of Director's and the CEO's knowledge, the financial statements are in accordance with the International Financial Reporting Standards as adopted by the EU and it is the Board's and CEO's opinion that the annual financial statements give a true and fair view of the financial performance of the Company for the financial year 2013, its assets, liabilities and financial position as at 31 December 2013 and its cash flows for the financial year 2013.
+According to the best of our knowledge, the financial statements are in accordance with the International Financial Reporting Standards as adopted by the EU and it is our opinion that the annual financial statements give a true and fair view of the financial performance of the Company for the financial year 2012, its assets, liabilities and financial position as at 31 December 2012 and its cash flows for the financial year 2012.

-Further, in our opinion the financial statements and the endorsement by the Board of Directors and the CEO give a fair view of the development and performance of the Company's operations and its position and describes the principal risks and uncertainties faced by the Company (see notes 29 and 31).
+Further, in our opinion the financial statements and the endorsement by the Board of Directors and the CEO give a fair view of the development and performance of the Company's operations and its position and describes the principal risks and uncertainties faced by the Company.

-The Board of Directors and the CEO have today discussed the annual financial statements of Landsnet hf. for the year 2013 and confirmed them by means of their signatures.
+The Board of Directors and the CEO have today discussed the annual financial statements of Landsnet hf. for the year 2012 and confirmed them by means of their signatures.

-Reykjavik, 12 February 2014
+Reykjavik, 14 February 2013